The Neshoba Democrat

 Continue this story

-MHP pursuit ends with guns drawn, one in custody
+MHP pursuit ends with misdemeanor after guns were drawn

+One vehicle ramming another on Main Street near the courthouse ended after a brief pursuit last Wednesday afternoon, law enforcement guns drawn, two men handcuffed and on the ground and one eventually booked on a misdemeanor charge of disorderly conduct.

-A Mississippi Highway Patrol pursuit of two vehicles that apparently began on Main Street near the Courthouse downtown Wednesday afternoon ended with the arrest of one man.
+The Mississippi Highway Patrol pursuit ended about 3:50 p.m. in the parking lot of a car wash near the intersection of Pecan Avenue and Beacon Street.

 Continue this story